jamesmurray7/gmvjoint/cran-comments.md

 0 Errors | 0 Warnings | 1 Note.

 Note:
-   installed size is  5.9Mb
+   installed size is  8.7Mb
    sub-directories of 1Mb or more:
-     libs   5.6Mb
+     libs   8.3Mb

-i.e. gmvjoint.so has size 5.6Mb.
+i.e. gmvjoint.so has size 8.3Mb.

-Many items which were previously exported (i.e. had an .Rd) file are now removed, as they weren't meant to be included.

 ## Test environments